Yerevan Cascade: History

-The idea for the Cascade first appeared in the master plan for Yerevan, developed by architect Alexander Tamanyan in the 1920s.
-He dreamed of connecting the city center with the northern hills of Kanaker through a system of terraces, waterfalls, and flowerbeds.
+The idea for the Cascade first appeared in the master plan for Yerevan, developed by architect Alexander Tamanian in the 1920s.
+He envisioned connecting the city center with the northern hills of Kanaker through a system of terraces, waterfalls, and flower beds.
 However, at the time, the project was deemed too ambitious and did not receive funding.

 In 1967, the “Revived Armenia” obelisk was erected on the top of the Kanaker plateau, thus completing the main “north-south” planning axis of the city.
-After its installation, the idea arose to create a stairway complex that would connect the city center with this monument.
+After its installation, the idea arose to create a stairway complex connecting the city center to the monument.

 In the early 1970s, architects Jim Torosyan, Sargis Gurzadyan, and Aslan Mkhitaryan began developing a new design for the Cascade.
 However, Torosyan envisioned it not as a utilitarian structure, but as a multifunctional public space where architecture, nature, and art interact.
 He added exhibition halls within the terraces, escalators hidden within the complex, courtyards creating cozy relaxation areas, and a sculpture garden—a space for contemporary art in the open air.

 In 1974, a monument to Alexander Tamanyan was erected in front of the complex.
 The authors of the monument are sculptor Artashes Hovsepyan and architect Seda Petrosyan.

 Construction of the cascade began in 1980.
-However, in the late 1980s, due to the Spitak earthquake, the collapse of the USSR, and the First Karabakh War, construction work was suspended.
+However, in the late 1980s, following the 1988 Armenian earthquake, the dissolution of the Soviet Union, and the First Nagorno-Karabakh War, construction was suspended.

-In 2002, the Armenian government decided to reconstruct the existing sections of the Cascade and complete its unfinished sections.
-The project was initiated by the Gerard Cafesjian Museum Foundation, a museum founded by Armenian-American philanthropist Gerard Cafesjian, who teamed with architect David Hotson to design the museum, which opened in 2009 and became the Cafesjian Center for the Arts.
+In 2002, the government of Armenia decided to reconstruct the existing sections of the Cascade and complete its unfinished sections.
+The project was initiated by the Gerard Cafesjian Museum Foundation, a museum founded by Armenian-American philanthropist Gerard Cafesjian, who teamed with architect David Hotson to design the museum, which opened in 2009 and became the Cafesjian Museum of Art.
 The philanthropist donated $128 million toward the complex's reconstruction.